An Overview of Nerve Damage & Healing

 Another possibility for motor strength recovery is muscle hypertrophy.
 Arnold Schwarzenegger is what many individuals imagine for an example of muscle hypertrophy and that thought is not far off.
 The residual functioning muscle cells can be conditioned to become stronger and last longer.
 Training is the key for this type of recovery and good results may take three or more months of hard work to achieve success.

-To learn more about nerve damage and healing, please contact the office of Dr. Donald Corenman, back doctor and spine specialist serving the Vail, Aspen, Denver and Grand Junction, Colorado area.
+To learn more about nerve damage and healing, please contact the office of Dr. Donald Corenman, back doctor and spine specialist offering diagnostic and surgical second opinions to patients in the USA and around the world.